This setup adapts Papertrail’s Docker logspout instructions for Amazon ECS. Logspout is a lightweight log router for Docker.

 - Review and click Actions > Create Service.

-- Fill in the service fields, with Number of Tasks being 1.
+- Fill in the service fields, with Number of Tasks being equivalent to the number of instances in the cluster.
 Provide a name (such as

 logspout) and other values based on the desired cluster setup.